markthannah/mark/.github/ISSUE_TEMPLATE/issue.md

 ---

-**Background**
+### Background
-*An explanation of the issue, why it occurs, and any workarounds currently in place.*
+*An explanation of the issue and why it occurs.*

-**How to Reproduce**
+### Example(s)
-*When appropriate, a sequential list of the steps, query, etc. which can be used to reproduce the issue.*
+*Queries on the raw tables, screenshots of the results, and any additional context to help demonstrate the nature of the issue.*

-**Expected Behavior**
+### Proposed Solution(s)
-*An explanation of the behavior or data which is expected.
-This will diverge from the steps listed above.*
+*The suggested or anticipated way in which the issue will be resolved.*

-**Issue Artifacts:**
+### External Conversation(s)
-*Screenshots, documents, and/or links providing additional clarification, access to account information, etc.*
+*Links to Slack discussions where the issue was introduced and a resolution was discussed.*

-**Considerations:**
+### Additional Artifacts
-*Caveats, exceptions, dependencies, or anything worth noting which may influence how the work is performed.*
+*Documents or links providing additional clarification, access to account information, etc.*